Get an Official Review from OLC:

 To request a Quality Scorecard Official Review, please contact email@example.com.

 What is the OLC Quality Scorecard?

 This OLC Quality Scorecard process is for measuring and quantifying elements of quality within online education programs in higher education.
 It is an easy-to-use tool for online program evaluation and continuous improvement.
-By evaluating each of the respective quality indicators within the established categories, an online program administrator can determine strengths and weaknesses of their program that may also be used to support program improvement and strategic planning initiatives.
-The scorecard could also be used to demonstrate to accrediting bodies, elements of quality within the program as well as an overall level of quality.
-The scorecard contains 72 quality indicators.
+By evaluating each of the respective quality indicators within the established categories, an online program administrator can determine the strengths and weaknesses of their program, which assist the administrator in developing program improvements and strategic planning initiatives.
+The scorecard can also be used to demonstrate elements of quality within the program, as well as an overall quality levels to accrediting bodies.
+The scorecard contains 70 quality indicators.
 Each indicator is worth up to three points.
 The administrator will determine at what level their program meets the intent of the quality indicator after examining all procedures and processes.

 The Quality Scorecard may be used to:

 - Improve online education programs

 - Demonstrate to accrediting bodies the breadth of quality in program administration

 - Plan and create new high-quality online education programs